Access to council services

 - be guided straight into a selected interview room in most cases

 The reception area and interview rooms are protected via screens for the safety of visitors and staff.
+NHS Test and Trace posters are displayed at the entrances to the community offices, so please don't forget to check in if you have downloaded the NHS Covid-19 app.

 The council remains open for business via its website or by telephone.